Pseudo-Riemannian manifolds with recurrent spinor fields: Abstract

 \section{Abstract}

 The existence of a recurrent spinor field on a pseudo-Riemannian spin manifold $(M,g)$ is closely related to the existence of a parallel 1-dimensional complex subbundle of the spinor bundle of $(M,g)$.
-We classify holonomy algebras of simply connected Riemannian and Lorentzian manifolds and irreducible holonomy algebras of pseudo-Riemannian manifolds, whose spinor bundles admit such subbundles.
+We characterize the following simply connected pseudo-Riemannian manifolds admitting such subbundles in terms of their holonomy algebras: Riemannian manifolds; Lorentzian manifolds; pseudo-Riemannian manifolds with irreducible holonomy algebras; pseudo-Riemannian manifolds of neutral signature admitting two complementary parallel isotropic distributions.